Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 5. Contact and Conclusion

-End with a clear, concise contact page.
-Make it easy for potential employers or clients to reach you.
-Your UX design portfolio is your gateway to new opportunities.
-Make it count.
+End with a clear, concise contact page, and do make it easy for potential employers or clients to actually reach you.

-Your conclusion should compel the employer to take action—select you for an interview.
-It's also good to mention your availability for interviews or to start work.
-Be sure to keep it concise and compelling.
+Your conclusion should be something that compels the employer to take action—as in, to select you for an interview.
+It's an important thing, too, to mention your availability for interviews or to start work, and be sure you keep it concise and compelling—remember, it’s like your shop front.

 Your UX portfolio helps you get a job interview or side projects and stay relevant in your career.